 Pudding tells Ichigo not to worry about how she’s dressed because pajamas are sexy too.
 In the dub, Kiki says she looks fine and who cares if her nose is a little crusty.
 EW.
 Stop being gross and awful, Mew Mew Power.
 Did you forget that your target audience is young, tweenage and teen girls who likely don’t find gross things funny?

-They say nothing of giving her medicine that caused her to pass out in the original, and she acts like she’s in a daze because of the sickness and is seeing an illusion of Aoyama.
+They say nothing of giving her medicine that caused her to pass out in the original.
+She acts like she’s in a daze because of the sickness and sees an illusion of Aoyama.
 She nearly gushes about how much she likes him before Aoyama says her name and snaps her out of it.
 In the dub, she realizes Mark is really there and apologizes for missing the trip.
 Zoey says she thought it was a dream after Mark wakes her up and gets embarrassed.

 Aoyama continues to say that if anything should ever happen, he wants to be there for Ichigo, which prompts a short flashback to Shirogane smiling at her.
 In the dub, Mark says he had a weird dream about Zoey being in trouble last night.
 I don’t really get this whole dream thing.
 Are they purposely trying to make something out of this?
 Like making it still confusing as to who BK is by having both Mark and Elliot have the same dream of her in danger?